 As per the City Building By-law, the principal entrance must be within 90 m of a fire hydrant.
 Should the final design of the building change such that this requirement is no longer satisfied, provision of a new hydrant to be installed in accordance with the aforementioned by-law will be required.
 The developer is responsible for 100% of the cost of this upgrade.

-(b) Provision of adequate sewer (storm and sanitary) service to meet the demands of the project.
+(b) Provision of adequate sewer (storm and sanitary) service to meet the demands of the project, and to maintain acceptable sewer flow conditions, implementation of development(s) at 2267 West 7th Avenue require:

-Implementation of development(s) at 2225 West 8th Avenue require the following local servicing upgrades in order to improve SAN and STM sewer flow conditions: